astronomer/docs/learn/custom-xcom-backends-tutorial.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Airflow offers the possibility to use [XComs](airflow-passing-data-between-tasks.md) to pass information between your tasks, which is stored in the XCom backend.
 By default Airflow uses the [metadata database](airflow-database.md) as an XComs backend, which works well for local development purposes but can become limiting in a production environment.
-If your storage needs for XComs exceed the size of the Airflow metadata database or you want to add custom functionality like retention policies, store data that is not JSON serializeable etc you can configure a custom XComs backend.
-To learn more about when and when not to use a custom XComs backend see the [Best practices](#best-practices) section and the end of this tutorial.
+There are many use cases for custom XCom backend solutions, you can learn more about them in the [Best practices](#best-practices) section and the end of this tutorial.

 This tutorial uses the TaskFlow API to pass information between tasks.
 Learn more in our [Airflow decorators](airflow-decorators.md) guide and in the [TaskFlow API in Airflow 2.0 webinar](https://www.astronomer.io/events/webinars/taskflow-api-airflow-2.0/).